-Nippon Foundation/GEBCO scholars present posters at the 5th EIHC
+Nippon Foundation/GEBCO Training Programme poster presentations at the 5th EIHC

 The Fifth Extraordinary International Hydrographic Conference (EIHC) was held in Monaco from 6 to 10 October 2014.
 One focus for this meeting was the topical issue of capacity building.